Office: Daniels College of Business, Room 480

 MKTG 4998 is a series of three one-credit courses, which includes a selection of workshops and seminars.
 Check Canvas for upcoming events.
 The events will generally be on Fridays, but not every Friday.
 Please register for this class in each of the first three quarters you are enrolled in the MS in Marketing at Daniels.

-If no work experience, 2 hours of internship is required in addition to the 33 required course hours.
+If limited full-time work experience, 2 hours of internship is required in addition to the 33 required course hours.

 MKTG 4999 is a required zero-credit course that includes program assessment; you must pass to graduate.
 Check Canvas for upcoming events.
 The few events in this course will generally be on Fridays.
 Please register for this class in the quarter you expect to graduate.